Swim and Dive vs Illinois-SB 4025

 Personal

 The daughter of Dan and Angela Brown, Jenna was born on Aug.
 17, 2005.
 She has one brother, Jackson.
-Jenna is majoring in management and has earned three spots on the Nebraska Scholar-Athlete Honor Roll.
-She was named to the Tom Osborne Citizenship Team in 2024 for her service in the Lincoln community.
+A management major, Jenna earned Academic All-Big Ten honors in 2025.
+She has also claimed five spots on the Nebraska Scholar-Athlete Honor Roll.
+She is a two-time member of the Tom Osborne Citizenship Team.

 “I chose Nebraska because I felt like Nebraska was the best fit for me, because it will continue to challenge me academically and athletically, while providing a great atmosphere for an amazing college experience.”